Free, Multisensory, Learning Center Activity: How Many?

 🌈 Why Multisensory Learning Works

-Multisensory learning activates multiple parts of the brain at once — visual, auditory, tactile, and kinesthetic — helping students make stronger neural connections.
+Multisensory learning engages multiple parts of the brain — visual, auditory, tactile, and kinesthetic — helping students build stronger neural connections.
 When children see, touch, move, and talk about what they’re learning, information sticks more deeply, and long-term retention improves.

 This approach also supports a wide range of learners, including those with dyslexia, ADHD, or executive functioning challenges, by making abstract ideas concrete and engaging.